||Rankings||Postseason||More||Extended Footer||Search Results||Team Finder|

 • ANDOVER 57, BLAINE 49: With a 10-point lead over fourth-seed Andover at the half, fifth-seeded Blaine had a victory in sight.
 But host Andover’s resilient play, and Jake McNallan’s 15 points, helped the Huskies rally for the victory.
 Andover plays top-seeded St. Francis on Monday.
 Matt Barthels scored 15 points for Blaine.

-Tag(s): News Hub exclusive Star Tribune Hill-Murray Simley Grand Rapids Edina Chisago Lakes Columbia Heights St. Francis Andover Blaine Centennial Champlin Park Maple Grove St. Paul Central Park Woodbury St. Anthony
+Tag(s): News Archive Hub exclusive Star Tribune Hill-Murray Simley Grand Rapids Edina Chisago Lakes Columbia Heights St. Francis Andover Blaine Centennial Champlin Park Maple Grove St. Paul Central Park of Cottage Grove Woodbury St. Anthony